TheDeanLab/Intro-to-Python/slides/pages/overview.md

 ### Day 2
 - Introduction to the Python Ecosystem of Libraries
 - Reading and Writing Data
+- Error Handling in Python
+- Introdution to generators and itertools
+- Basic Data Operations (Filtering)
 - Data Visualization
-- Introduction to numpy
+- Introduction to numpy, skimage and scipy
-- Basics of Machine Learning

 </v-click>